Pauline-Zeestraten/E-portfolio-DSBA-program/README.md

 1. Understand and appreciate the most widely used Ensemble Technique - Bagging, Boosting, and Random Forest.
 2. Focus on problem recognition and build predictive models in the context of business decision-making.
 3. Assess the model performance using different metrics.

+ReneWind - Model Tuning.
+1. Understand how to standardize the model-building process using pipelines.
+2. Optimize the business costs associated with model predictions by performing the following:
+    *  Feature engineering
+    *  Handling imbalanced data
+    *  Regularization to reduce overfitting
+    *  Model hyperparameter tuning